MC42/hi-im.kim/writing/pmmm/akuma.md

 # Akuma

-The transfer student nodded quietly as she did her classwork, not ignorant to the fact her peers kept sneaking glances at her while she was focusing on her work.
+The transfer student nodded quietly as she did her classwork, not ignorant to the fact her peers kept sneaking glances.
+She was doing her best to be studious, to focus on her work.

 *Fifteen, carry the five...*

 Some cold corner of her mind spewed insults at her all the same, assuring her she *wanted* to be the center of attention so badly.

-*Gold ribbons, gold, what were you thinking?
-It's too bold, too flashy, too attention-seeking.
-You're not one of those chuunibyos are you?*
+*Gold ribbons; gold, really?
+What were you thinking?
+Too bold, too flashy, too attention-seeking."

 She shook her head and continued with her work.
 Intrusive thoughts wouldn't get them done any quicker, unless the nagging of her subconscious was a maths protégé.

+*You're not one of those chuunibyos are you?*

 Homura continued to watch her beloved, utterly entranced as she continued through her utterly mundane life.
 And what a mundane life it was, careful attention given to her "time in America", to taking up ballet with grace and sophistication.

-Homura was hopeful that the story she'd crafted would live up to the brilliant woman she'd get to become.
+She was hopeful that the story she'd crafted would live up to the brilliant woman she'd get to become.
+She *had* to have hope.

-If only she had the chance the first time.
-Homura permitted her attention to drift from her body in the Mitakihara classroom, only when she felt absolutely confident there were no lingering threats.
-Her being able to move through the world like shadow was a fairly recent revalation all the same, and one she was sure she obtained by pure happenstance.
+If only Madoka had the chance to be normal the first time, so many years, so many repeated months ago.
+But she gave her all for a cat, and now...

+...

+Only when Homura felt sufficiently confident there were no lingering threats, Homura permitted her attention to drift.
+As her mind departed Mitakihara and crossed the poles, she recounted how foregin this power was to her.

+Being able to move through the world like shadow was a fairly recent revalation, one which she was reluctant to attribute to her better half.
+After all, to sneak through space and time like she did so often now was absolutely unbecoming a goddess of her stature.
+Then again, she was no longer the Law of Cycles, it existed without her now.

-A just universe would never have rewarded her with power for her sin.
+A just universe would *never* have rewarded her with *more power* as a result of her cardinal sin.
 A universe with kindness was dead after what she had done.

-She sighed quietly, as she summoned her beloved's weapon, an indefinite loan given the circumstances, and got to work.
-Somewhere in the American heartlands, she had wraiths to exterminate.
+She sighed quietly as she summoned her beloved's weapon; it was an indefinite loan given the circumstances.
+Somewhere in the darkness of night in the American heartlands, she had wraiths to exterminate.

 ---

-Madoka turned around and found her Homura-chan fallen asleep, and a faint smile spread across her lips.
+Madoka turned around to find Homura asleep, a smile on her face even in her sleep.

-She *did* seem tired, after all, no matter what, even when she was elegant or confident, she still seemed... *so tired*.
+Madoka smiled sympathetically, the girl *did* seem tired.
+Even when she was elegant or confident (constantly),  she still seemed *so, so tired*.

 *Madoka.*